HomeDev GuideAPI Reference

 Customize the media handler

-The built-in EPiServer.Web.ContentMediaHttpHandler delivers all media by default.
-However, if you want custom processing before sending the media to the visitor, the example below shows how you can implement your own HTTP handler.
-Handlers for media uses the same templating system as other content types in Episerver, which means you can use any type of template for media; you are not limited to HTTP handlers.
+The built-in EPiServer.Web.ContentMediaHttpHandler delivers media by default.
+However, if you want custom processing before sending the media to the visitor, the example below shows how to implement your HTTP handler.
+Handlers for media use the same templating system as other content types in Optimizely, which means you can use any template for media; you are not limited to HTTP handlers.

 using System;